code4recovery/12-step-meeting-list-feedback-enhancement/README.txt

 Like the original feedback feature, this enhanced version requires a website administrator email address be entered in the "User Feedback Emails" field on the Meetings/Import & Settings page before the feedback system will display.

+= What version of the 12 Step Meeting List plugin is required? =

+Version 3.12 or later.

 == Screenshots ==

-1. fe_screenshot1.png.
+1. screenshot-1.png.
 Meeting detail page normal view with 'Request a change to this listing' button visible.
-1. fe_screenshot2.png.
+1. screenshot-2.png.
 Meeting detail page with enhanced 'Meeting Change Request' visible.
-1. fe_screenshot3.png.
+1. screenshot-3.png.
 Meeting detail page with green 'Request Submission Success' message visible.
-1. fe_screenshot4.png.
+1. screenshot-4.png.
 Example of an enhanced 'Meeting Change Request' feedback email.

-== Chang1log ==
+== Changelog ==

-= = 1.0.5 = =
-* 5th WordPress Review (sanitize $meeting_id and $RequestType fields (ajax-override.php).
-Remove WP-CodeReview.txt.

-= = 1.0.4 = =
-* 4th WordPress Review (fix versioning issues and sanitize types field (ajax-override.php ln 220).

-= = 1.0.3 = =
-* 3rd WordPress Review (add pot file and fix issues).

-= = 1.0.2 = =
-* 2nd WordPress Review (sanitize early escape late always validate).

-= = 1.0.1 = =
+= 1.0 =
-* 1st WordPress Review required updates.
+* Initial release to WordPress SVN repository.

+== Upgrade Notice ==

-= = 1.0.0 = =
+= 1.0 =
-* Initial release.
-* Synchronized and tested against the 3.12 version of the 12 Step Meeting List.
+* Enhances the '12 Step Meeting List' plugin feedback feature found on the meeting details page.